metajack/strophejs-plugins/message-carbons/README.markdown

 ### Enabling message carbons

-This call will send the proper IQ packet to the server to enable message carbons for this connection, and set up the callback that gets called when a carbon is recieved.

 `connection.messageCarbons.enable(onMessageCarbon)`

 `onMessageCarbon` is a function that gets called back when new message carbons are recieved.
 More information about this handler is found in the section below.

+Sometime after connecting to a server, call this function to send the proper IQ packet to the server to enable message carbons for this connection.
+Additionally, pass in a callback that gets called when a carbon is recieved.

 ### Disabling message carbons

+`connection.messageCarbons.disable()`

 This call will send the proper IQ packet to the server to disable message carbons for this connection.

-`connection.messageCarbons.disable()`
+The only real use of this function is to save bandwidth for the remainder of the connection, as it's better to just not call `enable` in the first place if carbons are not desired.

 ### Handling carbons